martyszewski/martyszewski.github.io/_posts/2025-08-30-connecting-excel-to-a-local-lakefs-server-a-clearer-guide.md

 title: Connecting Excel to a Local lakeFS Server: A Clearer Guide
 ---

+## Connecting Excel to a Local lakeFS Server: A Clearer Guide

 This guide solves a common but tricky problem: connecting a modern Excel add-in (like xlwings Lite) to a lakeFS server running on your own computer (`localhost`).
 When you try this, you'll likely run into security errors from your web browser.

 Here, we'll break down why this happens and provide a clear, step-by-step solution using a simple tool called NGINX.